MEET OUR TEAM

 Craig weiner

-Program Manager, bloomberg college arts intern
+Program Manager, bloomberg arts intern: College

 Since moving to NYC in 2005, Craig has dedicated his career to supporting marginalized students and their quest to meet their potential.
 His experience includes building a community of 5,000 Teach For America alumni in New York City and building postsecondary partnerships to support OneGoal-New York students toward retention and graduation.
 He has also led a paid internship program at John Jay College of Criminal Justice and served as a consultant for several non-profit and higher education institutions, developing strategic plans for both college and career readiness.